 Queensland Performing Arts Centre New Performing Arts Venue

-Dartmouth Hopkins Center for the Arts Expanding Dartmouth’s legacy of performance and creativity
+Dartmouth Hopkins Center for the Arts Expanding a legacy of creativity

 Interior Architecture, Landscape Architecture, Architecture

-The Isabel Bader Centre for the Performing Arts, Queen's University A multidisciplinary performance hall on the northeastern shores of Lake Ontario
+The Isabel Bader Centre for the Performing Arts At Queen's University, Ontario

 Interior Architecture, Architecture